johestephan/xsoar_data_dumper/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+# Some Statistics, Disclaimer and results
+Tested against 1286 Incidents
+* DB folder Size in XSOAR: **2.1GB**, size in Couchdb: **11.2MB**
+* Execution time: **1:07:31.66**  (1Hour 7 Minutes)
+* The new incident in files or CouchDB will include all incident fields and labels, "Context data" is excluded.
+For Context data it would be advised to use **!!PrintContext outputformat=json** on XSOAR itself
+* Please report bugs and issues via GitHub
+* **Usage at your own risk** but that is also what the License tells you :-)